Alice High School offers COVID-19 vaccines to students, athletes 16 and older

-The Pfizer vaccine has been authorized for use under an Emergency Use Authorization (EUA) from the FDA for those 16 and older.
+The students received the Pfizer vaccine which has been given emergency use from the FDA for anyone 16 and older.

-Now, high schools are coordinating to give their older student populations the chance to receive the vaccine.

-Any student under under the age of 18 will need a parents consent to receive the vaccine.
+However, students who are under the age of 18 still needed to get a parent's consent to receive the dose.

+11th grader Juan Martinez also rolled up his sleeve and said he was thinking, not of himself but of others.

+"To be safe for family and friends so I can go to school next year," said Martinez.

 For the latest updates on coronavirus in the Coastal Bend, click here.